EndPointCorp/end-point-blog/2020/10/02/postgresql-binary-search-correlated-data-cte.html.md

-1. In addition to not caring about gaps, we are also not trying to make sure this is using a balanced binary search; it would be not worth the computing effort to find the middlest existing row in an index, as we'd need to know the number of rows in the segment we're searching.
+1. In addition to not caring about gaps, we are also not trying to make sure this is using a balanced binary search; it would be not worth the computing effort to find the middlest existing row in an index, as we’d need to know the number of rows in the segment we’re searching.
 Since in PostgreSQL this would entail a `COUNT(*)` from a subselect, this would be quite slow and not worth the trouble.